claws/cookiecutter-python-project/{{cookiecutter.package_name}}/docs/source/user/index.rst

 .. note::

-    It is best practice to install run Python projects in a virtual environment, which can be created and activated as follows using Python 3.6+.
+    It is best practice to install Python projects in a virtual environment, which can be created and activated as follows using Python 3.6+.

     .. code-block:: console

-        $ python -m venv venv
+        $ python -m venv venv --prompt myvenv
         $ source venv/bin/activate
-        (venv) $ pip install {{cookiecutter.package_name}}
+        (myvenv) $

 The simplest way to install {{cookiecutter.package_display_name}} is using Pip.